jdockerty/gruglb/README.md

 ## Performance

-_Note: this is not very scientific and was simply ran on my computer (Intel i7-8700 (12) @ 4.600GHz) as an experiment to see comparative performance between my implementation and something that I know is very good.
-In this case, that is `nginx`._
+_These tests are not very scientific and were simply ran as small experiments to see comparative performance between my implementation and something that I know is very good._

 Using [`bombardier`](https://github.com/codesenberg/bombardier/) as the tool of choice.